John of Ruusbroec: Veneration and commemoration

 After Ruysbroeck's death in 1381, his relics were carefully preserved and his memory honoured as that of a saint.
 After his death, stories called him the Ecstatic Doctor or Divine Doctor, and his views formed a link between the Friends of God and the Brethren of the Common Life, the ideas which may have helped to bring about the Reformation.

 When Groenendaal Priory was suppressed by Joseph II in 1783, his relics were transferred to St. Gudule's, Brussels, where, however, they were lost during the French Revolution.
 Ruysbroeck was beatified on 9 December 1908 by Pope Pius X via cultus confirmation.

 No authentic portrait of Ruysbroeck is known to exist; but the traditional picture represents him in the canonical habit, seated in the forest with his writing tablet on his knee, as he was in fact found one day by the brethren—rapt in ecstasy and enveloped in flames, which encircle without consuming the tree under which he is resting.

 At the University of Antwerp there is a Ruusbroec Institute for the study of the history of spirituality.
-There is also a secondary school called Jan van Ruusbroeckollege in Laken near the Royal Palace of Belgium.
+There is also a secondary school called Jan-van-Ruusbroeckollege in Laken near the Royal Palace of Belgium.

 Cultural references

 The epigraph of the 1884 novel À rebours by Joris-Karl Huysmans has the following Ruysbroeck quotation: "I must rejoice beyond the bounds of time... though the world may shudder at my joy, and in its coarseness know not what I mean."
 In this novel, Huysmans describes Ruysbroeck as "un mystique du xiiie siècle, dont la prose offrait un incompréhensible mais attirant amalgame d’exaltations ténébreuses, d’effusions caressantes, de transports âpres" ("a thirteenth century mystic whose prose presented an incomprehensible but attractive amalgam of gloomy ectasies, tender raptures, and violent rages.")

 Ruysbroeck is mentioned in The Razor's Edge, a novel by W. Somerset Maugham.
+The novel concerns the spiritual path of Laurence Darrell, who mentions to his fiancée early in the novel--as a way of testing whether she had inclinations similar to his-- that Ruysbroek was someone 'he did not know at college' but whom he thought had found some answers to his life questions.

+Ruysbroeck's writing on the Life of Union, is the origin of the so-called German mystic Ranulph Maubier mentions when he advises Michelle du Frocq, the oldest of the children in Elizabeth Goudge’s first novel, Island Magic, how to achieve union with the ineffable universe after Michelle has been inspired by John Keats’ poem Ode on a Grecian Urn.

+Ruysbroek is also mentioned in Elizabeth Goudge's play, The Brontës of Haworth (in Three Plays, Duckworth, London, 1939).